RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-Everything starts from a GRDB [record type](https://github.com/groue/GRDB.swift/blob/master/README.md#records), and a request ordered by primary key, whose results are used to compute diffs after each [impactful](#what-is-database-observation) database transaction:
+Everything starts from a GRDB [record type](https://github.com/groue/GRDB.swift/blob/master/README.md#records), and a request ordered by primary key, whose results are used to compute diffs after each database transaction which has modified the results of the request:

 ```swift
 let request = Place.orderByPrimaryKey()